sugarcoat/sugarcoat/README.md

 3. Can I designate the order of the library?

-   Yes, sugarcoat renders each section object in the order in which they're declared
+   Yes, sugarcoat renders each section object in the order in which they are declared.

 4. What if I want to include an entire folder?

-   Sure, just use a globbing pattern in your `files` array
+   Sure, just use a globbing pattern in your `files` array or string.
+See [`section.files`](#files) for glob pattern examples.

 5. What if I don't want to include a specific file?

-   Yup, just use a globbing pattern with the negation symbol `!` at the beginning of the pathname
+   Sure, just use a globbing pattern with the negation symbol `!` at the beginning of the pathname.
+See [`section.files`](#files) for a negation example.

 # Install #